OTTL Converter Functions in Edge Delta

 When a log is ingested by the Edge Delta agent, a log data item is created and the log contents are placed in the body field.
 Importantly, this field is a byte array.
 Therefore, to perform any OTTL transformation that requires the body as a string input, it needs to be decoded from byte array to a string type as part of the transformation function.

-Note: You can’t directly convert the body into a string type.
+Note: You can’t convert the body into a string type as it will appear as

 Consider this log: